 For more information about SVA's response to COVID-19, visit sva.edu/coronavirus.

 SVA began its fall 2020 semester on Monday, September 28, as online-only instruction.
-The semester will last for 12 weeks, ending on Tuesday, December 22.
-To ensure that SVA students receive the full benefits of instruction—and to meet the required number of class hours for a regular 15-week semester—the typical 3-credit course will be conducted for three hours and 10 minutes per class, as opposed to the usual two-hour, 50-minute class length.
+The semester lasted for 12 weeks, ending on Tuesday, December 22.
+To ensure that SVA students received the full benefits of instruction—and to meet the required number of class hours for a regular 15-week semester—the typical 3-credit course was conducted for three hours and 10 minutes per class, as opposed to the usual two-hour, 50-minute class length.

-The online model will continue for the spring 2021 term.
-The spring semester will begin on Monday, January 11, 2021; it will be a regular, 15-week term; unlike this fall semester, a typical 3-credit course will meet for 2 hours and 50 minutes.
-Many classes will be a mix of synchronous and asynchronous instruction.
+The online model continues for the spring 2021 term.
+The spring semester began on Monday, January 11, 2021 as a regular, 15-week term; unlike the fall semester, a typical 3-credit course meets for 2 hours and 50 minutes.
+Many classes are a mix of synchronous and asynchronous instruction.
 Spring break will remain as scheduled (March 1 – 7), and the semester will end as scheduled on Monday, May 3.

-SVA reopened its residence halls for the fall 2020 semester with students' health and safety as the top priority.
+SVA reopened its residence halls in fall 2020 for the 2020-2021 academic year with students' health and safety as the top priority.
 The protocols listed below may change in accordance with public health guidelines and policies dictated by the Centers for Disease Control and Prevention (CDC) and the New York State Departments of Education and Health.

-Visit Residence Life for full information about SVA residence halls, protocols and policies.
-For information about travel and quarantine guidance for residential students for the upcoming breaks, click here.
+Visit Residence Life for full information about SVA residence halls, protocols, policies and plans for the upcoming 2021-2022 academic year.